lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Once the above steps are completed, the read buffers in the flash physical controller are enabled for operation.

 #### RMA Entry
-During RMA entry, the flash controller "wipes" the contents of the following
+During RMA entry, the flash controller "wipes" the contents of the following:
 - Creator partition
 - Owner partition
 - Isolated partition